Songyosk/CCNW4RMC/README.md

 ## Simulations

 The simulations are developed using mumax<sup>3</sup>, a GPU-accelerated micromagnetic simulation program developed at the DyNaMat group of Prof. Van Waeyenberge at Ghent University.
 This is availabe at https://mumax.github.io/.
-In addition, we used the Object Oriented MicroMagnetic Framework (OOMMF) to generate two-dimensional simulations, some of which are presented as figures in the paper.
+In addition, the Object Oriented MicroMagnetic Framework (OOMMF) was used to generate two-dimensional simulations, some of which are presented as figures in the paper.
 See more detail at https://math.nist.gov/oommf/.

 Below are the simulations that were generated using the scripts herein.